TITHI-KHAN/PCA-and-Feature-Selection-----Dimensionality-Reduction/README.md

 In PCA, some values are calculated based on all the features through eigenvalue and eigenvector; those values carry the whole information.

+In Step 2, we have to subtract the mean value from the actual value.

+In Step 4, suppose, there are 4 features.
+We have to reduce that to 2 or 1 feature(s).
+In that case, we will use Dimension Reduction.
+So, we have to select the value of lambda.
+We can apply either Gaussian Elimination or Cramer's Rule to find out the eigenvalue(s) and eigenvector(s).

+In Step 5-8, we have to subtract the eigenvector from the actual value.
+Then, we can get the main principal component(s).

 **Example:**

 ![image](https://github.com/TITHI-KHAN/PCA-and-Feature-Selection-----Dimensionality-Reduction/assets/65033964/0762ac32-d26c-4b6a-bf0f-bbbde379ebc2)